 How does structural heart disease affect the heart?

-Adults also can develop a structural heart defect, sometimes as a side effect of another disease, such as atherosclerosis, high blood pressure, an infection, rheumatic fever, or bacterial endocarditis (an infection of the inner layer of the heart and valves).
+- Acquired defects.
+Adults also can develop a structural heart defect, sometimes due to another disease, such as atherosclerosis, high blood pressure, an infection, rheumatic fever, or bacterial endocarditis (an infection of the inner layer of the heart and valves).
 A defect may be associated with damage caused by a previous heart attack, or it may simply be a result of aging.

 How are structural heart defects diagnosed?